Go with someone who has been there

 Pros: With summer here I expeceted a very green and rough course.
 What I got was very unexpected.
 At a time of year that most wooded courses are very dense, this one was very managable.
 Course is in great shape.
 Rough is present.
 However, not growing into the fairway like most wooded courses in summer.
 This being said there is still plenty of challenge and things to bite you.
 There are shots with slight up hill with low branches to force you to stay low, but not too low or you are in the ground.
 24 total holes.
 Signature holes such as #8, The Lighthouse that plays a little up hill to a slightly elevated basket with roll away potential on a missed upshot or putt.
 Another early highlight was #3 that plays slightly uphill to a cluster of spooky large oak trees.
 Signature bonus hole 6c plays on a hogback with basket under another spooky oak tree.

 Elevation on a number of holes, more than most any course in Florida.
 Built on abandoned barge canal property, evidence of the dig is still very visable and creates a lot of fun slopes and gullies.
 Another highlight was 11.
-Another uphill shot to a basket under a large tree with roots exposed by erosion.
-They are in just the right spot to protect short up shots from skipping to the basket or also may push you into a very fun gully along side of fairway.
+Another uphill shot to a basket under a large tree with roots exposed by erosion reminiscent of DeLaveaga Park in CA. The roots are in just the right spot to protect short up shots from skipping to the basket or also may push you into a tricky but fun gully along side of fairway.
 Hyzer shot on 12 has a key hole trimmed through the trees to view the basket, saving a long recon walk.
 Trees on other holes are trimmed so perfectly to give tight yet very defined fair lines.
 Hit the line, not chuck & luck.
 This is a Disc golf sancturay.
 The course is dedicated to disc golf with no paved walking trails, no car noize, no playground with screaming kids or other actavities to bring other park users into the area.
 The short walk to hole 1 brings you into the woods to where you cannot see any signs of civilization making for a very zen round.
 Concrete tees and baskets are in great shape.
 Great signage by all long tees give info for long & short tees and direction of next tee.
 Also some next tee signs after baskets show direction to next tee or next bonus hole.
 Never got lost looking for next tee and we did play all 24.

 Cons: Sand on most greens and on the tees.
 Sand can stick to your disc on wet days & get inside your bag.